punit-iitd/CacheLibrary/README.md

 # CacheLibrary
-The cache is implemented in Java.
+The cache library is implemented in Java.
 This cache is a doubly linked list of nodes storing key-value pair.
+In the implementation a memory interface is built which contains functionalities required by a memory struture.
+Currently this implementation uses a class JavaHashMap (in which inbuilt HashMap is used) as our memory structure.
+But this implementation is flexible to any memory structure to be used.
+Using such memory struture (like HashMap in our case) increases the lookup speed for a key.
+It takes O(1) on average for searching or getting a key.
+The types of both the key and value are made generic in this implementation.